Chicago Fire Extinguisher Maintenance

-The fire extinguishers installed at a building must be maintained and certified by a licensed technician.
-Fire code defines the schedule and servicing requirements that the technician must follow.
-The servicing cannot be performed by a board member, property owner or resident unless he or she is licensed by the City of Chicago and the State of Illinois.
+The servicing cannot be performed by a board member, property owner or resident unless they are licensed by the City of Chicago and the State of Illinois.

-Click any of the topics below to view more details.
+(Click any of the topics to the right to view more details.)

 - Visual Examination: performed on the entire unit, carefully inspecting for dents, rust, corrosion, pitting or other shell damage.